 The place is a huge surprise.
 If you are interested in history, see the charming Gandikota fort.
-In case you are a nature lover then don’t miss the views of gorge and Pennar river.
+In case you are a nature lover then don’t miss the views of the gorge and Pennar river.
 And if you are an adventurist, do try camping, rappelling, rock climbing activities at the Pennar river.
-You can also sleep under the stars by sleeping in the camping tents.
-Get awestruck by the caves formed by water- the Belum caves which have deposits of Quartz, stalactite etc. Try camping activity here.
+You can also sleep under the stars by sleeping in camping tents.
+Get awestruck by the caves formed by water- the Belum caves which have deposits of Quartz, stalactite, etc. Try camping activity here.

 Trek over the Gandikota fort which was built in the 13th century.
 See the intricate carvings in the fort.
 The perfect example of unity in India can be seen with a mosque and a temple built next to each other.
 While the temple displays the beautiful Hindu culture, the carvings in the mosque depict the beautiful Islamic culture.
-The fort is built in red Stone and the changes in colour of the fort at the dusk make it extremely beautiful.
+The fort is built in red Stone and the changes in color of the fort at the dusk make it extremely beautiful.